-For many Spaniards, their Spanish breakfast foods might not look as impressive as morning meals from other Mediterranean countries.
+For many Spaniards, their Spanish breakfast recipes might not look as impressive as morning meals from other Mediterranean countries.
 And that is true: Breakfast is usually the smallest out of the five main meals per day in Spain.

 However, that doesn’t mean that Spain lacks tasty dishes for their morning.
 On the contrary, a simple Spanish breakfast packs a lot of flavors despite its simple-looking exterior.
 From pastries to omelets and coffee, there’s anything for everything.